 Impairment losses may arise on assets held by CEQ from time to time.
 Accounting for impairment losses is dependent upon the individual asset (or group of assets) subject to impairment.
-Accounting policies and events giving rise to impairment losses are disclosed in the following notes:
+Accounting policies and events giving rise to impairment losses are disclosed in the following note:

-- Receivables Note 10. - Goodwill Note 12.
+- Receivables Note 10. - Right-of-use assets Note 15.